-3.5 Learning Grasp Densities
+3.5 Exploring Grasp Densities

 Like the pose densities discussed in Sect.
-3.3, grasp densities are represented nonparametrically in terms of individual observations (Fig. 11).
+3.3, grasp densities are represented nonparametrically in terms of individual observations (Fig. 16).
 In this case, each successful grasp experience contributes one particle to the nonparametric representation.
 An unbiased characterization of an object's grasp affordance conceptually involves drawing grasp parameters from a uniform density, executing the associated grasps, and recording the successful grasp parameters.

 In reality, executing grasps drawn from a 6D uniform density is not practical, as the chances of stumbling upon successful grasps would be unacceptably low.
 Instead, we draw grasps from a highly biased grasp hypothesis density and use importance sampling techniques to properly weight the grasp outcomes.
-The result we call a grasp empirical density, a term that also communicates the fact that the density is generally only an approximation to the true grasp affordance: The number of the toy jug.
+The result we call a grasp empirical density, a term that also communicates the fact that the density is generally only an approximation to the true grasp affordance: The number of particles derived from actual grasp experiences is severely limited - to a few hundred at best - by the fact that each particle is derived from a grasp executed by a real robot.
+This is not gener-